 Fitting & Testing.
-The sample is used for a fitting, which is where we put the garment onto our fit model.
+The sample is used for a fitting; this is the stage where we try the garment on so that we can test the fit.
 The aim is to test how it looks as an overall design, how it fits the body, how it feels as well as to work out the specific details on the garment to get it to the best possible quality and finish.

 Further Sampling.
 Amendments that are made are then fed back to the pattern making stage, where the pattern will be adjusted accordingly.
 A new sample will be made based on the adjustments.
 By having all of these processes in one building, we reduce our carbon footprint (we aren't shipping samples back and forth), we are also able to be very agile and lean with our processes.